HeilyMadelay-hub/master-portfolio/README.md

 ## 📝 Final Note

 This repository is **actively under development** as part of my Master's program journey.
-Currently featuring a comprehensive Business School Management System, with more enterprise-grade projects planned and in progress.
+Currently featuring two comprehensive enterprise-grade projects, with more planned and in progress.

 Each project showcases not just technical skills, but also: